istio/enhancements/features/revision_tags.md

-[//]: # (The syntax preceeding this line is a comment marker used to help guide the author in populating this document)
+[//]: # (The syntax preceding this line is a comment marker used to help guide the author in populating this document)
 [//]: # (to github.
 Unlike HTML comments commonly used throughout istio.io documentation, this comment will not be rendered)
 [//]: # (by github.
 Comments must be separated by carriage return preceding and concluding the text and be a single line.)